AlaskaAirlines/auro-popover/demo/api.md

 The trigger can be any element, not just buttons or links.
 The component automatically makes any non-focusable trigger keyboard accessible — including custom elements like `auro-icon` that have no internal focusable element.
 For icon-based triggers without visible text, `aria-label` is still required to provide an accessible name.

-> **Accessibility note:** `auro-popover` manages `aria-description` on the trigger element as part of its accessibility contract — the popover content becomes the trigger's accessible description so screen readers can announce it on focus.
-Any existing `aria-description` on the trigger will be replaced when the component connects and removed when it disconnects.
+> **Accessibility note:** `auro-popover` manages `aria-description` on the focusable element(s) within the trigger slot as part of its accessibility contract — the popover content becomes the trigger's accessible description so screen readers can announce it on focus.
+When the trigger is a non-focusable wrapper around focusable content (e.g. `<div><a href="#">link</a></div>`), the description is applied to each focusable descendant rather than the wrapper itself.
+Any existing `aria-description` on affected elements will be replaced when the component connects and removed when it disconnects.
+>
+> **Keyboard behavior:** Non-interactive triggers (e.g. `<abbr>`, `<auro-icon>`) are automatically made keyboard accessible with `tabindex="0"`. `Space` and `Enter` toggle the popover open and closed, ensuring keyboard-only users have parity with mouse/hover users.
+This is intentional — accessibility covers more than screen readers, and without activation semantics a keyboard-only user has no way to interact with a non-interactive trigger.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../apiExamples/non-interactive-triggers.html) -->